-The Company provides call center support services to properties installed by the Company and also to properties installed by other providers.
-In addition, the Company provides the property with the portal to access the Internet.
-The Company receives monthly service fees from such properties for its services and Internet access.
+The Company provides call center support services to properties installed by the Company.
+The Company receives monthly service fees from such properties for its services.
 The Company recognizes the service fee ratably over the term of the contract.
 The prices for these services are fixed and determinable prior to delivery of the service.
 The fair value of these services is known due to objective and reliable evidence from standalone executed contracts.
 The Company reports such revenues as recurring revenues.
-Deferred revenue includes deferrals for the monthly support service fees and Internet access.
+Deferred revenue includes deferrals for the monthly support service fees.
+Long-term deferred revenue represents support service fees to be earned or provided beginning after December 31, 2017.
+Revenue recognized that has not yet been billed to a customer results in an asset as of the end of the period.
+As of December 31, 2016 and 2015, there was \$214,821 and \$170,000 recorded within accounts receivable, respectively, related to revenue recognized that has not yet been billed.